Course Registration

 Mid-May: Students will receive an email from their Academic Support Advisor with information about the next steps leading up to course registration.

-Mid-July: Your Academic Support Advisor will register you for Fall courses based on the course preferences you selected at your First Year Welcome Experience, as well as course availability.
+Mid-Late July: Your Academic Support Advisor will register you for your Fall semester courses based on the course preferences survey you finalized during First Year Welcome Experience.

 Registration for Spring Semester courses will occur in Mid-November.
 Please make sure to create more than one plan for your C and D term courses just in case you don’t get into your first selections.
 Your Insight Advisor is available to assist you with your schedule.